34 Most Common SoapUI Interview Questions and Answers

 Q #12.
 What does a soap document contain?

 Ans.
 Envelope element is the topmost tag which identifies the XML document as a SOAP message.
-Followed by Envelope element, you see the header element that has header information.
+Followed by the Envelope element, you will see the header element that has the header information.
 The Body element specifies the call and response information.
-Finally, you have a Fault element which contains errors and status information.
+Finally, you have the Fault element which contains errors and status information.

 TCP which stands for Transmission Control Protocol.
-It has the rules to exchange the messages between two different Internet applications.
+It has rules to exchange messages between two different Internet applications.

-Internet Protocol uses the rules for sending and receiving the information between two different Internet addresses.
+Internet Protocol uses the rules for sending and receiving information between two different Internet addresses.

-Similarly, HTTP, FTP and DHCP protocols have used the set of rules to transfer the data other than Internet applications.
+Similarly, HTTP, FTP and DHCP protocols have used a set of rules to transfer data other than Internet applications.

 Q #14.
 What is XML?